 One of the things schools missed out on teaching is how to pay taxes properly.
-This complication is further exacerbated when you must pay taxes as an expat in a foreign country, especially if you have assets, accounts, or shares there.
+This complication is further exacerbated when you must pay taxes as an expat in a foreign country.
+This is especially true if you have assets, accounts, or shares, and are required to file the IRS form 8938.

 IRS Form 8398 FAQs: What You Need to Know